VincentLongpre/ppo-trader/README.md

 # Reimplementing PPO and Assessing its Performance in Stock Trading Strategies

 This project implements a Proximal Policy Optimization (PPO) algorithm for training agents in various environments.
-It includes comparisons between our PPO implementation and Stable Baselines' implementation on the Pendulum and custom StockEnv environments.
+It includes comparisons between our PPO implementation and Stable Baselines' implementation on the Pendulum and a custom StockEnv environment featuring the 30 constituent stocks of the Dow Jones index.

 ## Table of Contents